-On 18 May 2021, the Commonwealth Parliamentary Association launched portfolio parliamentary professional development courses as part of the new CPA Parliamentary Academy: A Centre of Excellence for Commonwealth Parliamentarians.
-The Academy has been developed for the benefit of the CPA's membership of
+On 18 May 2021, the Commonwealth Parliamentary Association launched a portfolio of parliamentary professional development courses as part of the new CPA Parliamentary Academy: A Centre of Excellence for Commonwealth Parliamentarians.
+The Academy has been developed for the benefit of the CPA's membership of 180 Commonwealth Parliaments and Legislatures.

-Legislatures.